kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 There is a different command which allows you to change the user: `su` (short for 'switch user'). `su` will ask for credentials of the user you are switching to.
 So if you run `su bob`, you need to have Bob’s credentials.
 When you run `su` without a username, it assumes `root`.
 But since logging in as `root` is disabled by default on macOS, it will fail, but you can use `sudo -s` or `sudo -i` instead.
 When you run `sudo -s` it will invoke a new shell running as `root`.
 The shell that is run is the default shell of your account, and it doesn't change the working directory.
 Alternatively you can use `sudo -i` to invoke a `root` shell.
 The working directory becomes `/var/root`, and the shell will be `/bin/sh` on macOS.
 It will be set up as if the `root` user were logging in and will read `root`'s profile.

+## What happens when you press a key in your terminal
+Remote terminals are very old technology.
+In the 70s, computers were expensive.
+So many employees at an institution would share a single computer, and each person could have their own "terminal" to that computer.

+It’s obvious that if you want to connect to a remote computer, then some information needs to be sent between the client and the server.
+The client needs to send the keystrokes that the user typed in, and the server needs to tell the client what to display on the screen.

+For example, when you press `enter`, it sends a `\r` (carriage return) symbol.
+When you press `Ctrl+C`, the client sends `\x03`.
+If look up an [ASCII table](https://donsnotes.com/tech/charsets/ascii.html), `\x03` is "End of Text". `Ctrl+D` is very similar, which sends `\x04` corresponding to ASCII "End of Transmission".
+What about `Ctrl` + another letter?
+It turns out that it’s literally just the number of that letter in the alphabet, like this `Ctrl+a => \x01`, `Ctrl+b => \x02`.
+Press `Tab`, it sends `\x09`, which is the ASCII code for a horizontal tab. (same as `Ctrl+I`, since `I` is the 9th letter)

+Terminals are not just able to display black and white text; they can display colors and formatted texts thanks to escape sequences.
+The `\x1b[` things sending to the client are called *escape sequences*.
+They change the cursor’s position, make text bold or underlined, change colours, etc.

 ## 常⽤命令和作用
 | 常⽤命令 |  作用 |
 |  ----   | ---- |